-The chart below indicates the number of STD cases per disease category for 2012.
+The chart below indicates the number of STD cases per disease category for 2014.
 In this chart it also shows that more female are affected by these diseases than in male.
-This is due to more test done at ANC for women.
+This is due to more tests done at ANC for women.

-3.2.2 HIV testing and counseling services
+3.2.2HIV testing and counselling services

-HIV testing and counseling services were introduced in FSM in 2002 with support from CDC.
-The HIV testing and counseling services offered routinely through the HIV & STI clinics at each of the four state Public Health clinics, with referrals available through school clinics in most high schools and other community health clinics.
+HIV testing and counsellingservices were introduced in FSM in 2002 with support from CDC.
+The HIV testing and counselling services offered routinely through the HIV & STI clinics at each of the four state Public Health clinics, with referrals available through school clinics in most high schools and other community health clinics.
 Doctors operating in state hospital inpatient or outpatient services and the private clinics are also able to request HIV tests.
 Beginning of 2013 the concept of testing has changed from encourage testing to targeted testing.
-With this new approach the number of test is expected to decreased compare to 2012.
+With this new approach the number of test is expected to be decreased.

-Health facilities that provide HIV testing and counseling services Source: DHSA Na ntional HIV Pro gram March 2012 Dispensaries Super Dispensary/ community health clinic Public Health Clinics Hospital outpatients Hospitals inpatients Private clinic Pohnpei No Refer to public health 1 Only on doctor request Only on doctor request Genesis Chuuk No Refer to public health 1 Only on doctor request Only on doctor request 1 Yap No Refer to public health 1 Only on doctor request Only on doctor request 0 Kosrae No Refer to public health 1 Only on doctor request Only on doctor request 0
+Health facilities that provide HIV testing and counseling services Source: DHSA National HIV Program March 2014 Dispensaries Super Dispensary/ community health clinic Public Health Clinics Hospital outpatients Hospitals inpatients Private clinic Pohnpei No Refer to public health 1 Only on doctor request Only on doctor request Genesis Chuuk No Refer to public health 1 Only on doctor request Only on doctor request 1 Үар No Refer to public health 1 Only on doctor request Only on doctor request 0 Kosrae No Refer to public health 1 Only on doctor request Only on doctor request 0